Professional Darts Corporation: Non-ranked tournaments

-The Masters is a non-ranking darts tournament featuring the Top 24 players in the world, from the PDC Order of Merit.
-The first event was held between 1–3 November 2013 at the Royal Highland Centre in Edinburgh, Scotland.
-Since 2015 it has been held at the Marshall Arena, Milton Keynes and been the first tournament after the World Championship.

-Previous Winners (2013–23)

 Premier League Darts

 In 2005, Sky Sports launched the Premier League Darts television programme.
 For five months, ten of the biggest names from the PDC circuit compete in a league table, with matches held across the country at different venues.
 Phil Taylor topped the table after the weekly rounds for the first eight instances the Premier League has been staged, going on to win the play-offs six times.
 Taylor's reign ended when Michael van Gerwen joined the league in 2013 and topped the table after the weekly rounds in each of the seven times since, winning five times.
 Glen Durrant was the third player to top the table, doing so in his debut year in 2020.
 Jonny Clayton became the fourth in 2022.